nolialsea/botcoin/README.md

 ### Show help
 Command : `help`
 Send you the link to this page.
-Deal with it
+I don't want to write a command line documentation since everything is here, so yeah, deal with it.

 ### Register
 Command : `register LOGIN PASSWORD`
 Register a new account and connect to it automatically.
 You should only do it once.
-The password is badly encrypted in md5, not even salted, so don't use your usual passwords.
+The password is badly encrypted in md5, not even salted, so don't use your usual passwords (maybe i will salt it some day, but not much more).

 ### Connect
 Command : `connect LOGIN PASSWORD`